siteleaf/siteleaf.com/README.markdown

 npm install
 ```

-Compile and watch for changes to JavaScript in `_src`:
+Compile and watch for changes to JavaScript:

 ```
 grunt dev